Home Sensor cleaning Infrared

 When the observer is looking through the eyepiece and sees some dusts, theses

-dusts particles are not on the image sensor but on the focus screen or on the
+dusts particles are not on the image sensor but on the focus screen or on

 reticle or on both and therefore won't be visible on pictures.
 If you think